Chicago Style: Author-Date System

-The Author-Date system cites sources in the text by author’s last name and year of publication.
+The Chicago Style Author-Date (AD) system cites sources in the text by author’s last name and year of publication.

 In-Text Citations